Hambastegi

 Hambastegi (همبستگی) is a Persian-language daily newspaper, published in Tehran, Iran, as the official mouthpiece for Islamic Iran Solidarity Party.

 Profile

 Hambastegi was started in 2000.
 It had a reformist stance in the 2000s and supports the reformist Islamic Iran Solidarity Party.
-Among its contributors: Masih Alinejad, Nikahang Kowsar, Roozbeh Mirebrahimi, Abdolreza Tajik.
+Among its contributors: Masih Alinejad (former), Nikahang Kowsar, Roozbeh Mirebrahimi, Abdolreza Tajik.
 Board members have included Fayaz Zahed.